-- Quantify yield and crop water use for conventional vs several conservation tillage systems in the subtropical Rio Grande Valley in the third cycle of a biannual cotton - sorghum rotation.
-Production practices for these systems are also being developed and evaluated.
+- Determine long term water use and crop responses for conventional vs several conservation tillage, double cropping, and cool season cover cropping systems in the subtropical Rio Grande Valley in a biannual cotton– sorghum rotation for a 6th and final year.
+Production practices for these systems will continue to be developed and evaluated.

-- Quantify sugarcane yield, sugar content, sugar yield and water utilization for replicated green vs burned sugarcane in the second ratoon crop.
+- Quantify sugarcane yield, sugar content, sugar yield and water utilization for green vs burned sugarcane for a third and final year.

-- Compare growth, yield and crop water use by sugarcane under three different irrigation methods in the plant crop: furrow, sprinkler and drip.
+- Compare growth, yield and crop water use by sugarcane under three different irrigation methods: furrow, sprinkler and drip for a second year.